state-zero/statezero-docs/docs/bolt-new-quickstart.md

 **Models not syncing:**
 - Make sure your Django backend is accessible via the tunnel URL
 - Check that models are properly registered in `crud.py`
-- Try running `npx statezero sync-models` again
+- Try running `npx statezero sync` again

 **Real-time updates not working:**
 - Verify Pusher credentials in both Django settings and `statezero.config.js`